 7 Genius Questions To Ask At The End Of An Interview

-Job interview conversations often lack the back and forth discussion needed to impress a hiring manager….especially towards the end of the discussion.
+Job interview conversations often lack the back-and-forth discussion needed to impress a hiring manager….especially toward the end of the discussion.

-Here are the 7 best questions to ask at the end of an interview to impress your interviewer and help you win the job.
+Here are the seven best questions to ask at the end of an interview to impress your interviewer and help you win the job.

 Questions Answered